anthonyramos47/hananLab/README.md

 The **optimization** folder holds all related to linear solvers and optimizers.
 So far it has been implemented Levenberg-Marquart algorithm and Projected Guided is meant to be implemented soon.

+For Quad_Remesh in MAC install PyQT5 in case of problems with tkv of Mayavi

 *The name Hanan comes from the Kichwa cosmovision where Hanan-Pacha refers to the spiritual world*